sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Allows controlling the design of the DIV tags that contain the fields' components.
 * Fixes a minor issue in the CSS rules applied to the form title and description.
 * Introduces new form templates for the Pay Raise Percent Calculator and Life Insurance Calculator.

-= 5.2.18 =

-* Refines CSS styling for form titles and descriptions.
-* Introduces new form templates.
-* Enhances user interaction by displaying a cursor pointer for radio buttons and checkboxes.
-* Disables the link functionality when a form is embedded within an anchor.